billie and jean

 her eyes were still on us even if she was now facing the shelve-lined wall of the bar. i was guessing she heard our entire conversation.

-when he walked away, i took a closer look at his butt. it was firm and full. my weakness. (sorry to mention this. feel free to stop reading if it upsets you.) he must be a gym rat, i thought. and suddenly, i hated him. i hate vain guys. high maintenance guys who slaved on the gym, who were picky eaters (counting calories. no rice. no beer. shit! why don't you just kill yourself!!). what i hate most are those who want others to follow their lifestyle. as though everyone is as shallow as them. who thinks that only lean people are beautiful.
+when he walked away, i took a closer look at his butt. it was firm and full. my weakness. (sorry to mention this. feel free to stop reading if it upsets you.) he must be a gym rat, i thought. and suddenly, i hated him. i hate vain guys. high maintenance guys who slaved on the gym, who were picky eaters (counting calories. no rice. no beer. shit! why don't you just kill yourself!!). what i hate most are the preachy types, those who want others to follow their lifestyle. as though everyone is as shallow as them -- who think that only lean people are beautiful.

 he caught me eyeing him. embarrassed, i pretended to read a book -- the newly released door-stopper, sleep depriving 1Q84 by haruki murakami. but i could not help but steal glances of him while he was back at the bar, preparing my cappuccino and putting the pain au chocolat on a small plate. from time to time, he would talk to the girl, who never stopped talking. i was praying her saliva won't land on my bread and cappuccino. ewww!! now i lost my appetite. hahaha